Is your abuser

 He hits me to teach me to be better

-He tells me I am a narcissist all the time I don’t feel heard, valued, loved, respected, cared
+They tell me I am a narcissist all the time

-for, wanted, attractive, special, close, safe…..
+I don’t feel heard, valued, loved, respected, cared for, wanted, attractive, special, close, safe…..